abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/hybrid47.png)

-1. Then you will recieve an **device verfication code** to you email, enter that code.
+1. Then you will recieve an **device verfication code** to your email, enter that code.

 1. Now, from the upper right corner, click on the **Fork** to fork the repository to your GitHub account.